What led you to this role? Why did you choose to join this organisation?

 Were you open about your disability during the application process?
 What support was provided to you?

 Yes, I disclosed my visual impairment at an early stage of the application process to enable the HR team to make the necessary adjustments.
-The CC HR team provided me with the Watson Glaser and verbal reasoning tests in an accessible format with my screen reader.
+The Clifford Chance HR team provided me with the Watson Glaser and verbal reasoning tests in an accessible format with my screen reader.
 I was also given extra time to complete them.
 The materials for the assessment centre were given to me in an electronic format, so I could read them on my laptop.

 How do you manage your disability at work?